ChiaraMarzano/node-red-distributed-flows/README.md

-# Node red distribute flows
+# Node red distributed flows

 This project implements two custom Node-red nodes, Producer and Consumer, that allow distributed flows between two or more devices.